francoismichel/ssh3-spec/draft-michel-ssh3.md

 ### QUIC: datagrams support, streams multiplexing and connection migration

 Using QUIC, SSH3 can send data through both reliable streams and unreliable datagrams.
-This makes SSH3 able to support port forwarding for both TCP and UDP-based protocols.
+This makes SSH3 able to support port forwarding for both UDP {{UDP}} and TCP-based protocols.
 Being based exclusively on TCP, SSHv2 does not offer UDP port forwarding and therefore provides no support to UDP-based protocols such as RTP or QUIC.
 This lack of UDP support in SSHv2 may become problematic as the use of QUIC-based applications (HTTP/3, MOQT {{MOQT}}, DOQ {{DOQ}}) grows.
 Support for UDP port forwarding with SSH3 also allows accessing real-time media content such as low-latency live video available on the server.
 The stream multiplexing capabilities of QUIC allow reducing the head-of-line blocking that SSHv2 encounters when multiplexing several SSH channels over the same TCP connection.